 When Johnny came to KRVM, the station was on the air only six days a week, for as little as eight hours a day, and only during the school year.
 Johnny is most proud of his success in developing KRVM’s volunteer recruitment and training program, and in guiding the station’s expansion to full-time operation.

 In addition to remaining very active at KRVM, Johnny enjoys being a member of the Rainy Day Blues Society.
-He’s much in demand as an MC or DJ for special events.
+He’s much in demand as an MC for special events.
 He and his wife Candy never miss a chance to hear any of their favorite “oldies” artists in concert, and he regularly shares his interviews with these artists on his KRVM shows.